 - Podcast Websites.

-Review of the Best Hosting Providers for Podcasts:
+Reviews of the Best Podcast Hosting Providers in 2020

-- When you start your podcasts, you are able to view advanced accurate stats to track your progress.
+- Advanced Stats: When you start your podcasts, you are able to view advanced accurate stats to track your progress.
+They upgraded their stats dashboard recently to give a comprehensive outlook and summaries that will save you the time you would spend analyzing.
+Read more about their Feb 2020 stats update here.

-- Very easy upload and automatic episode optimization.
+- Ease of upload and optimization: Very easy upload and automatic episode optimization.
 You won’t have to worry about the file type or the bitrate (tech stuff).
 Buzzsprout takes care of it.
 Just upload it!

-- Buzzsprout can also assist you to transcribe your episodes – saves you time!
+- Transcription: Buzzsprout can also assist you to transcribe your episodes – saves you time!
 Unlike Podbean that has a list of recommended transcription vendors, Buzzsprout’s software supports automated transcription.
 Just another reason why Buzzsprout came top ahead of Podbean.
-FYI, transcription costs about $1/ audio min but that can add up quickly.
+FYI, transcription costs about $1/ audio min but that can add up quickly, and if you want to start saving, opt for Buzzsprout.

-- If you run a group-based podcast platform such as church podcasts, you can have an unlimited number of people as team members.
+- Unlimited Number of Team Members: If you run a group-based podcast platform such as church podcasts, you can have an unlimited number of people as team members.
 You may think this is an insignificant podcast feature but you’ll thank me later if you chose Buzzsprout over other single-manager platforms

 The 1-minute video below will show you how easy it is to use Buzzsprout: